11 October, 2016. 17:45

 “You know when I started, you could get a six pack of Moscato for $10 down at the Cobb&Co, now you’d be lucky to get two lots of rolling papers for that,” explained Mosshart.

 “Mum was concerned with the hardness of the water here, so she got me one of those water purification jugs that Labrador-owning women like to buy.
-Long story short, I came home from a huge night absolutely blind, like blinder than a Chinaman looking into the sun blind.
+Long story short, I came home from a huge night absolutely blind.
 Before I threw myself into bed, I grabbed something I could vomit into just in case,”

 “Upon retiring to bed, I couldn’t get to sleep because the whole room was spinning, you know?
 We’ve all been there.
 So I went heave-ho into the jug and let the darkness come over me.”